 Clean, Simple Ingredients

-This tomato mozzarella salad has 4 components: fresh summer tomatoes (though you can have fun with it and used a variety of shapes and sizes for improved texture, flavor, and appearance!, fresh mozzarella, flaky sea salt, and our lemon basil vinaigrette!
+This tomato mozzarella salad has 4 components: fresh summer tomatoes (though you can have fun with it and used a variety of shapes and sizes for improved texture, flavor, and appearance!, fresh mozzarella, flaky sea salt, and our basil vinaigrette!
 Feel free to use bocconcini (small mozzarella balls) or fresh burrata in place of traditional mozzarella!

 In a twist on a traditional caprese salad, instead of simply using fresh basil leaves as an ingredient, we’re puréeing them with extra virgin olive oil, chopped shallot, a clove of garlic, a teaspoon of white wine vinegar, a pinch of red pepper flakes, and Kosher salt.
 If you could bottle the flavor of summer up and sell it, it would taste like this basil vinaigrette, hands down!